tomordonez/azureblog/posts/data-pipeline-azure-data-factory.md

 2. Create a `Linked Service` for the Blob container
 3. Create a `Dataset` to join the output of the Data Flow
 4. Create a `Data Flow` to process each CSV file
-5. Create a `Dataset` with the joined CSV files
+5. Create a `Dataset` for PowerQuery processing
 6. Create a `Linked Service` for SQL Server
 7. Create a `Dataset` for SQL Server
-8. Create a `Copy Activity` from the joined Dataset to the SQL Server Dataset
+8. Create a `Copy Activity` from the PowerQuery output to SQL Server
 9. Verify in `SQL Server` that the data was copied

 There is a Youtube tutorial about some of the above workflow [here](https://www.youtube.com/watch?v=EpDkxTHAhOs)